Jaishree2310/GlassyUI-Components/README.md

 ### **Live Demo:** [GlassyUI](https://glassyui.vercel.app)

 Welcome to **GlassyUI-Components**!
-This open-source library features stunning React components designed with a captivating glassmorphism effect, perfect for giving your web applications a modern and sleek design.
+This open-source library features stunning React components designed with a captivating glassmorphism effect, perfect for giving your web applications a modern and sleek and modern design.

 ## Project Structure ✨